-sition and dynamics of the earth from an atomic scale to a global perspective.
-Emphasis will be placed on systems and cycles relevant to Minnesota's geology.
-Lecture and laboratory.
+Earth System.
+Emphasis will be placed on systems, cycles, and issues relevant to Minnesota's geology.
+Lecture and laboratory required.

-GEOL 210 (3 credits)

-Soils, Sediments and the Leech Lake Area
+GEOL 210 (3 credits) | intermittent offering Soils, Sediments and the Leech Lake Area

 This course introduces the processes and properties of soils and sediments, including physical, chemical and biological characteristics.
 Field techniques and laboratory analyses will explore sediments and soils from the Leech Lake area.
-Prerequisites: GEOL 110, or consent of the instructor.
-Offered in Spring.
+Prerequisites: GEOL 110, or instructor approval.

-HIS 101 (3 credits) Goal Five
+HIS 101 (3 credits) | fall semester

-U.S. and Indigenous American History, 1830-Present This course surveys the history of the Indigenous American from the year 1830 to the present day.
+U.S. and Indigenous American History, 1830-Present

+This course surveys the history of the Indigenous American from the year 1830 to the present day.
 It provides an overview of the major themes and trends in Indian history, supplemented by case studies from a number of regions and readings that illuminate particular issues.
 The overall context of the course is the expansion of the U.S., the "Indian policies" adopted by the U.S. government, but the primary focus is the historical experience of Indian peoples and their struggles to retain the cultures and autonomy while adapting to great changes in the conditions of their lives.